Our Verdict

 Ease of Adjustment

-Here the Noctivid was behind some of our best-rated lenses in this metric.
+Here, the Leica Noctivid 10x42 finished behind two of our best-rated optics in this test metric.
 The Noctivid uses a diopter adjustment that requires pulling the focus knob back until it clicks, and then you can use the main focus knob to adjust the diopter.
-While this adjustment is convenient, we found that it's unlikely but not impossible to accidentally pull out the focus knob during normal use (one of our testers may have missed a Swainson's hawk that way).
+While this adjustment is convenient, we found that it's unlikely but not impossible to accidentally pull out the focus knob during normal use (we were guilty of this).

-Another small point of complaint with the Noctivid is its eyecups.
+Another small point of complaint with the Leica Noctivid 10x42 is its eyecups.
 Like the other high-end models, they twist in and out to adjust.
 However, they don't have as distinctive stopping points as the other high-end models, so it takes a minute to get both eyecups even.
-This can be a pain, especially if you're passing the bins around between a few people.
+This can be a pain, especially if you're passing the binos around between a few people.
+On a more positive note, we found the Noctivid eye relief to be good at 19.5 millimeters.

 Close Focus Range

-In terms of close focus range, the Noctivid scored middle of the pack.
+In terms of close focus range, the Leica Noctivid 10x42 performed well.
 The performance difference in this metric can be minor, and in practice, you'll only notice the difference if a beautiful butterfly happens to land on your foot.
-However, if you like to get your bins on insects a lot, this may be a selling point for switching from the Noctivid to another model.
+At an impressive 5.3 feet, depending on your height, you'll have a chance of seeing that butterfly on your foot with this model.

 Should You Buy the Leica Noctivid 10x42?

-There's no question, Leica makes great glass, and the Noctivid is a great pair of high-end binoculars.
+There's no question that Leica makes great glass, and the Leica Noctivid 10x42 is a great pair of high-end binoculars.
 We just happen to think its rivals are slightly better in a couple of aspects.
-If you can find the Noctivid on sale, it's worth snatching up, but if you're paying full price, you may want to consider the Swarovski EL instead.

 What Other Binoculars Should You Consider?

-The Leica Noctivid's price is slightly higher than the other high-end models we tested.
-If you have the money to spend on such great optics, we doubt you'd be disappointed.
-These bins are great.
-However, we think the Swarovski EL offers slight advantages over the Leica Noctivid, making them slightly better values if you're investing in a new pair of high-end binoculars.
-If you want a high-performing pair but just can't stomach the premium prices, the Vortex Viper HD 8x42 is an admirable contender.
+The Leica Noctivid's price is slightly higher than the other high-end models we tested, and it didn't perform as well as some of those other models.
+If you have the money to spend on a premium pair of optics, we think the Zeiss Victory SF 10x42 offers advantages over the Leica Noctivid, making them a better choice if you're investing in a new pair of high-end binoculars.
+If you want a high-performing pair but just can't stomach the premium prices, the Vortex Viper HD 8x42 is an admirable contender worth your consideration.